Last updated on April 13, 2026

 Emrakul, the Aeons Torn

-Emrakul, the Aeons Torn is pretty much the best creature ever printed to put into play with cards like Sneak Attack and Show and Tell, among others.
+Emrakul, the Aeons Torn, the best Eldrazi card, is also pretty much the best creature ever printed to put into play with cards like Sneak Attack and Show and Tell.
 WotC ensured every one of the 15 mana you need to invest in this creature was worth it without considering that nobody would ever pay the actual mana cost.

 #5.
 Stoneforge Mystic